SophieManuel/Visualisation_Project/README.md

 wwstatviz logic is as follows:

-First, we define data in a pandas dataframe having the following specific format:
+First, we define data in a CSV file having the following specific format:

 |    | feature\_1   | feature\_2   | ... | feature\_N   |
 |----|:------------:|:------------:|-----|:------------:|